Last Updated on 14th February 2025

-Savings accumulated over many years could be intended as a contingency fund, a retirement budget, or a financial cushion to support bigger purchases.
-The issue here is that expat savings advice will rarely centre on leaving savings in situ since there is the potential that, with low earnings and rising inflation, your wealth could slowly begin to depreciate before the time comes to dip in.
+The issue is that expat savings advice will rarely centre on leaving savings in situ since there is the potential that, with relatively low earnings and the risks of real-world inflation eroding the value, your wealth could slowly begin to depreciate before the time comes to dip in.

 Moving Savings Safely – Advice for International Transfers